How to Deep Clean Your Laundry with a Strip Wash

 There’s no need to wring any of the items after rinsing them; simply load them into your washing machine, and begin a regular wash cycle.
 If the washer tub was used to soak the laundry, it should be thoroughly rinsed and cleaned before finishing off the strip washing process.
 Leaving contaminants in the washing machine defeats the purpose of strip washing as they will cling to the fabrics, placing you back at square one!

 When the wash cycle is complete, hang the laundry to dry, and observe the fabric thereafter.
 The difference in the results of deep cleaning and regular cleaning will be clearly evident.
-Strip washed laundry looks cleaner, feels softer, and does not have an overpowering smell of detergent.
+Strip-washed laundry looks cleaner, feels softer, and does not have an overpowering smell of detergent.
 Moreover, the proof is all in the nasty brown water it leaves behind!

-The experts at Maid For You advise deep cleaning laundry every other month to remove detergent residue which dirt and body oils cling to.
+The experts at Maid For You advise deep cleaning laundry every other month to remove detergent residue that dirt and body oils cling to.
 Luckily, you’ve just learned a simple yet extremely effective way to do that, and it’s called strip washing!

 Adriana Aziz is the operations manager at MaidForYou.
 With over 6 years of experience managing cleaning operations, she knows all the best hacks when it comes to cleaning residential and commercial buildings.
 With expert experience in managing house cleaning operations, interior design and logistics.
 She spends her free time with her family and as a freelance food critic.